ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 create Evidence.
 There is no limit to or requirement on the types of hardware or software environments that can be used to implement an Attesting Environment, for example: Trusted Execution Environments (TEEs), embedded Secure Elements
 (eSEs), Trusted Platform Modules (TPMs), or BIOS firmware.
 An arbitrary execution environment may not, by default, be capable of claims collection for a given Target Environment.
+For example, a requestor on a PCIe bus depends on the responder to provide correct information, the bus doesn't ensure the responder is supplying correct Claims.
+The requestor should have a Root of Trust that is independently verifiable by the responder.
-Execution environments that are designed specifically to be capable of claims collection are referred to in this document as Attesting Environments.
+Environments that are designed specifically to be capable of Claims collection are referred to in this document as Attesting Environments.

 ## Layered Attestation Environments {#layered-attestation}